 - 1 tablespoon shrimp paste (Indonesian: terasi; Malaysian/Singaporean: belacan), toasted

 - Add tomato, salt, sugar, and water.
-Bring to a boil.
-Reduce heat to a simmer and cook until tomato is wilted.
+Bring to a boil, then reduce the heat to medium-low and simmer until tomato wilts.

-- Turn the heat off.
-Transfer to serving plate and garnish with sliced scallions.
+- Garnish and serve: Turn off the heat.
+Transfer the dish to a serving plate and garnish with thinly sliced scallions.

 - (1) Use either Chinese eggplants, or American globe eggplants.